Gamers-Blended/game-library/README.md

 - Unable to persist y-positions of each Manual Page upon a page flip (unresolved)
 - The number of pages a manual will not tally with the last page number in the UI (e.g. manual has page 1-4, UI will only have 3 states [pg1, pg2-pg3, pg4])
 - Selected value in Dropdown box in MetaDataHandler does not persist upon selection (only persists when same option selected twice)
+- Rendered more hooks than during the previous render.

 ## Tried